2016 24 Hours of Daytona: Night

-As night fell, the Le Mans Prototype 2 (LMP2) cars struggled to generate tyre temperature.
+As night fell, the Le Mans Prototype 2 (LMP2) cars struggled to generate tire temperature.
 Sean Johnston's No. 88 Starworks Oreca spun at the exit to the pit lane.
 He made contact with the wall and destroyed the car's front left corner.
 That wheel locked up and forced Johnston to return to the pit lane at a slow pace.
 Meyrick was later issued a stop-and-go penalty because he spun the DeltaWing's rear tires while it was suspended in the air on its jack for a tire change.
 Chris Cumming stalled the No. 8 Starworks vehicle on the racing line in the center before the first turn.
 He attempted to restart the car, and IMSA did not immediately activate the caution procedure.
 Almost 1 minutes later, Meyrick could not react in time, braked 150 ft after not noticing yellow flags, and the DeltaWing's front struck the rear of Cumming's car with enough force to lift it from the ground.
 Meyrick and Cumming were evaluated at the infield care center, and Cumming was not cleared to compete.
 The full course caution was activated for the third time to recover the stricken cars.
 In the meantime, Angelelli's WTR Corvette DP overtook Cameron's No. 31 AXR car for the outright lead as they negotiated past the No. 8 Starworks Oreca.
 IMSA officials deemed the pass to have occurred under exceptional circumstances and changed the positions.

 When racing resumed, Bomarito's No. 55 Lola-Mazda led overall with the Corvette cars of Milner and García first and second in GTLM.
 McMurray's No. 2 CGR Riley-Ford took the lead from Bomarito on the inside line before he experienced understeer and Milner made light contact with him.
 McMurray stalled the Riley-Ford just after the racing line at the International Horseshoe turn; no driver hit his car.
 Angelelli's WTR Corvette DP incurred a penalty for overtaking under yellow flag conditions, giving Bomarito's No. 55 Lola-Mazda a large lead.
 Konrad's GTD-leading No. 28 Lamborghini earned a penalty for failing to comply with the wave-around procedure during the caution, falling one lap behind Bryan Sellers' PMR car.
 Pla returned MSR to the lead shortly after.
 Before the fourth hour was over, a fourth full course yellow was needed to clear the track: Brandon Gdovic locked the wheels on the No. 38 Performance Tech car into the Bus Stop chicane and spun under braking.